guerzon/vaultwarden/README.md

   name: "vaultwarden-svc"
 ```

-Detailed configuration options can be found in the [Security settings](#security-settings) section below.
+Detailed configuration options can be found in the [Security settings](./charts/vaultwarden/README.md#security-settings) section.

 ### Mail settings